lucasmrl/chat-app/README.md

 ![Chat-app🦜](https://github.com/lucasmrl/chat-app/blob/master/screenshot.png?raw=true)

-A realtime app to exchange messages with connected users.
+A real-time app to exchange messages with connected users.
 Built for learning purposes.
 This was the first time using **Socket.io**, so I decided to follow their tutorial to create a chat app and I added a few of the suggested features.

 ### Built With